California RN Licensing Guide

 Overview

-The California Board of Registered Nursing (BRN) licenses more registered nurses than any other state, which was well over 528,000 in April 2024.
+The California Board of Registered Nursing (BRN) licenses more registered nurses than any other state, which was over 523,700 in June 2024.
 California’s BRN has detailed instructions on how to apply for a California nursing license that includes very specific education requirements.
 Through the fair and consistent application of the regulations and statutes governing nursing education and practice in California, the BRN strives to protect the public’s health, safety, and well-being.

 About